dpiegdon/uart384/README.md

 Gateware
 ========

-"Why?" do you ask?
+"Why?", you ask?

 Mostly for fun and training; there are a few gateware options available in this repository:

 Entropy generator
 -----------------

-I want a mini board that generates cryptographically sound entropy that can be used to enhance system entropy on linux.
+I wanted a mini board that generates cryptographically sound entropy that can be used to enhance system entropy on linux.

 UART pass-through